-The majority of our loan portfolio is invested in multi-family residential, commercial real estate and commercial business and other loans, which totaled 88.3% and 87.2% of our gross loans at December 31, 2023 and 2022, respectively.
+The majority of our loan portfolio is invested in multi-family residential, commercial real estate and commercial business loans, which totaled 87.9% and 88.3% of our gross loans at December 31, 2024 and 2023, respectively.
 Our concentration in these types of loans increases the overall level of credit risk inherent in our loan portfolio.
 The greater risk associated with these types of loans could require us to increase our allowance and provision for credit losses and to maintain an ACL as a percentage of total loans in excess of the allowance currently maintained.
-In addition to our loan portfolio, at December 31, 2023, we were servicing \$46.7 million of loans for others.
+In addition to our loan portfolio, at December 31, 2024, we were servicing \$53.3 million of loans for others.